femtanyl - MAN BITES DOG

 16OO ratings, why do I even count anymore?
 Fly is one of the kookiest records I've ever listened to.
 It's a very stylistically diverse record, going from experimental rock/krautrock bangers to grandiose 15 minute experimental extravaganzas.
 Vocally, it's Yoko Ono, so you know what to expect.
 The krautrock cuts on this project have incredible riffs and basslines, and I cannot get enough of them.
 For the more experimental tracks, they can get quite abrasive, but stops just short of annoying, ... read more

-Bob Dylan - Christmas In The Heart
+Bob Dylan - Christmas in the Heart

 50